amandaforde/mr.simss/README.md

 the Mendelian Randomization (MR) framework known as **MR Simulated Sample Splitting  (MR-SimSS)**.
 The MR-SimSS paradigm aims to <u>eliminate bias induced by *Winner's Curse*</u> in MR causal effect estimates, using only **summary statistics** from genome-wide association studies (GWASs).
 The approach is based on a <span style="color:darkblue;">**repeated simulated sample splitting**</span> procedure and works in combination with existing summary-level MR methods, such as IVW and MR-RAPS.
 In addition, the framework is designed to <u>assist in circumventing biases (e.g. weak instrument bias) arising due to sample overlap</u> between exposure and outcome GWASs, and thus, can be applied in both one-sample and two-sample cases.
 The <u>main function</u> in this package for executing MR-SimSS is
 `mr_simss`. `mr_simss` has several parameters which users can adjust based on their desired form of method implementation.
-Further discussion regarding these parameters can be viewed in the first vignette, ['Performing MR-SimSS'](https://amandaforde.github.io/mr.simss/articles/perform-MR-SimSS.html), while a detailed derivation of the MR-SimSS framework can be found in the second vignette, ['Performing
+Further discussion regarding these parameters can be viewed in the vignette titled ['Performing MR-SimSS'](https://amandaforde.github.io/mr.simss/articles/perform-MR-SimSS.html).
+In addition, ... describes the MR-SimSS algorithm as well as the intuition for the approach, while a detailed derivation of the necessary formulae used in the construction of MR-SimSS can be found in ['Deriving
 MR-SimSS'](https://amandaforde.github.io/mr.simss/articles/derive-MR-SimSS.html).